 When do you know you have taken too many photos?

-I know that I have taken too many pictures of bread and buns when The Assistant in Google Photos makes a film of SOME of my buns/rolls.
+I know I have taken too many pictures of bread and buns when The Assistant in Google Photos makes a film of SOME of my buns/rolls.

-There is a lot of good videos on youtube on how to make bread in an enamel cast iron dutch oven.
-Chad Robertson has written a good book about it.
-I have tried his methods with some success and a lot of failures.
-But we don’t eat that much bread – we eat buns/rolls.
-They are great for sandwiches and if you want to reheat the buns/rolls, you just drip some water on them before you put them in the oven, and they are almost as good as freshly baked.
+They are great for sandwiches, and if you want to reheat the buns/rolls, you drip some water on them before you put them in the oven, and they are almost as good as freshly baked.

-Sourdough is a tricky thing, so I use yeast as well.
-I guess that you can skip the sourdough and use more yeast and some yoghurt if you haven’t got sourdough.
 But I like the taste of the sourdough and the larger air bubbles you get in the buns, so for now, I use both.

 What is your experience with sourdough?
 Do you have any tips?
 Please leave a comment.